 Louise K. Freilich is the director of Face to Face.
 She holds a Master in City Planning degree from M.I.T and has been interested in the Holocaust for many years.
 Before becoming director of the program in 2003, she was a Face to Face docent for four years.
-She serves as a member of the Ohio Council on Holocaust & Genocide Education and believes that there is a crucial need to learn about the Holocaust and to understand its current lessons.
+She served a four-year term on the Ohio Council on Holocaust & Genocide Education and believes that there is a crucial need to learn about the Holocaust and to understand its current lessons.

 A Face to Face field trip begins with a rabbi, cantor, or Jewish educator discussing Judaism and Synagogue Life with the students.
 We have a stellar team of Judaism Educators representing a full range of Jewish denominations.
 Clergy and Jewish educators who have filled this role on a volunteer basis include:

 Our Survivor Speakers come from many different countries and had a range of experiences during the Holocaust.
 Some survived the concentration camps; others were in labor camps; some experienced Kristallnacht (The Night of Broken Glass) and saw their fathers arrested on that night; some escaped from Germany or Czechoslovakia without their parents on the Kindertransport to England; one hid with her family in the forest and a swamp in Poland; and still others were hidden by righteous non-Jews.
 They all have important and interesting stories to share with the students who attend a Face to Face field trip.